Plank Workouts for Women that Work

 - Place your right elbow directly beneath your shoulder to lift your torso up and align your head with your spine.

 - Place your free arm along the length of your body, or if you want to increase difficulty, raise your arm straight into the air.

 - Repeat the same directions for your left side.

 First things first, it’s ok!
 Life happens.
 Sometimes we forget, sometimes we are too busy, and let’s be honest, sometimes we just straight up do not feel like working out.
 If you miss one day that’s alright.
 The best thing to do is to start where you left off and don’t worry about trying to make up for a lost day.
 Just turn it into a 31-day challenge with an extra rest day.
 No big deal.

 If you happen to miss multiple days in a row, however, the rules change a little.
 After missing a few days, it is best to just take it from the top.
 Don’t feel bad about starting over though!
 Chances are you will be more determined to complete the challenge on your second go around.
-The challenge is designed to build your strength at a steady pace, letting your body adapt to the movements, making sure to not tear and muscles or make you too sore to the point where you can’t complete it.
+The 30 day plank challenge is designed to build your strength at a steady pace, letting your body adapt to the movements, and make sure you aren’t too sore to complete it.
 So after missing a few days, instead of throwing your body right back into a higher rep range, you will get the most out of it by starting at day one.

 - Invite your friends to join you!
 Everything is more fun when your best friends do it with you, so make it a team challenge.
 This way, you will have your friends to keep you accountable, push you, and make this challenge that much more fun!

 - Listen to your favorite music!
 Even though it does not take too much time out of your day, working out is always more fun when you are listening to the hottest new hit or your favorite indie band.